Nintendo Switch 2: Backward compatibility

 Certain Switch games have upgrades for the console sold separately or available via the Nintendo Switch Online Expansion Pack, with some adding new content.
-The initial upgrade lineup includes Metroid Prime 4: Beyond, The Legend of Zelda: Breath of the Wild, The Legend of Zelda: Tears of the Kingdom, Super Mario Party Jamboree, Pokémon Legends: Z-A, and Kirby and the Forgotten Land, with both Zelda games being launch games.
+The initial upgrade lineup included Metroid Prime 4: Beyond, The Legend of Zelda: Breath of the Wild, The Legend of Zelda: Tears of the Kingdom, Super Mario Party Jamboree, Pokémon Legends: Z-A, and Kirby and the Forgotten Land, with both Zelda games being launch games.
 Other Switch games, such as Super Mario Odyssey and Pokémon Scarlet and Violet, have free performance updates for the Switch 2, but without additional content.
 The games can also be inserted into the original Switch to play the game as if it were a copy of the original Switch game.

+In March 2026, a Switch 2 system update introduced the Handheld Boost Mode function: this function, available in the system settings, forces Nintendo Switch software to play in their TV Mode state whilst played on Nintendo Switch 2 in Handheld and Tabletop Modes.
+Whilst enabling players with generally improved resolution and performance for most original Switch titles, battery life is affected and handheld-specific functions such as the touchscreen are disabled.

 To aid users in bringing their Switch games to the Switch 2, Nintendo introduced Virtual Game Cards for the original Switch system software in April 2025.
-Virtual Game Cards can be used to virtually transfer digitally purchased games for use on a second Switch or Switch 2 system, or loaned to a family member's Switch for up to two weeks.
+Virtual Game Cards can be used to virtually transfer digitally purchased games for use on a second Switch or Switch 2 system, or loaned to a family member's Switch for up to two weeks at a time.

-Joy-Con and Nintendo Switch Pro Controllers are mostly (Note: Waking the Switch 2 from sleep via an original Switch controller is not supported.) forward compatible with the Switch 2, with some Switch games requiring them to be compatible with the Switch 2.
+Joy-Con and Nintendo Switch Pro Controllers are mostly (Note: Waking the Switch 2 from sleep via an original Switch controller is not supported.) forward compatible with the Switch 2, with some Switch games requiring them in order to be compatible with the Switch 2.
 Such games include most Nintendo Labo games, Ring Fit Adventure (2019) and WarioWare: Move It!
 (2023).